 - b.
-Select Troubleshooting and fixes. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test at any time, select Cancel.
+Select Troubleshooting and fixes. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions. - NOTE: To stop a diagnostic test, select Cancel.